zom-lang/rfcs/text/0002-var-const.md

 ### Because the `const` keyword is often used in other programming language to store values that is used multiple time but not like a variable; Zom programmers could always use `var`.

-Make lints warn when a `const` could be used instead of a `var`.
+To solve this issue, we can make a lint warn when a `const` could be used instead of a `var`.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-No unresolved questions for the moment.
+*No unresolved questions for the moment.*